With heavy breaths and a racing heart, she searched through the sterile, steel halls.

 Battle– nobody had told Murati yet what was happening.

 It wasn’t until she and Karuniya were finally separated into their particular departments and assignments that the situation was laid bare before them.
 There had been an attack by the Empire over the Thassal trench.
 A ship had been lost.
-The Imperial border fleet quickly used this an excuse to take unilateral actions and would likely meet them, in anger, just past the trench.
+The Imperial border fleet quickly used this an excuse to take unilateral actions and would likely meet them, in anger, just past the trench in a few hours.

 They could expect to be heavily outnumbered.